 The most obvious way to do this is to keep pages simple and make them read top to bottom.

-If you must use columns or complex layouts, make sure that the reading order is still logical and that it still makes sense reading it top to bottom on a mobile device.
+You should not use columns or complex layouts.
+If you cannot avoid this, make sure that the reading order is still logical and that it still makes sense reading it top to bottom on a mobile device.

 Links and form elements should also follow a logical order when using the tab key.
 If you tab through the page and the focus is missing or moves around the screen in an unpredictable way, this will fail WCAG 2.1.